 Fortunately, when you upload your lists to Elastic Email, our system will remove duplicate addresses which give you a more accurate picture of how many unique contacts you have and avoids sending multiple emails to the same recipient.
 In addition, our platform will help you remove addresses that hard bounce.
 Any hard bounced addresses are automatically removed from your active sending lists and the status of those addresses is changed to a blocked or invalid state.
 It is recommended that you keep your blocked (invalid) lists intact on your account.
 With this record of bounced email addresses, you can prevent accidentally sending to an address that previously bounced or complained.

-A little list of hygiene goes a long way to improving your overall delivery, sender reputation, engagement, and ultimately your sales.
+A little list of mailing list hygiene a long way to improving your overall delivery, sender reputation, engagement, and ultimately your sales.
 So, take a breath and just say goodbye to all those contacts that aren't doing you any favors - make some room for new recipients that are ready to welcome your marketing emails.